-3.4.2 Dell EMC VxRail P Series Appliance (P470/P470F)
+3.4.2 Dell EMC VxRail Appliance P Series (P570/P570F)

-The P Series are performance optimized Nodes aimed at high performance scenarios and heavy workloads.
-There are dual socket processor configuration options with a minimum of 128GB Memory to a maximum of 1536GB.
-The P470 minimum drive configuration is 1 x cache disk and 1 x capacity in a 1 diskgroup configuration and the maximum for this configuration is 4 x cache disks and 12 capacity in a four diskgroup configuration.
-The cache disks are be located in Slots 0, 4, 8 and 12 depending on the amount of diskgroups configured.
+The P Series are performance optimized nodes aimed at high performance scenarios and heavy workloads.
+They come with a single or dual processor in a 2U configuration per node.
+The minimum amount of memory needed for the single CPU configuration is 96GB, and the maximum is 768GB.
+The minimum for a two socket CPU configuration is 192GB and the maximum is 1.5TB.
+The M.2-based BOSS module is used for ESXi boot and the minimum drive configuration is 1 x cache disk and 1 x capacity in a 1 diskgroup configuration.
+The maximum for this configuration is 4 x cache disks and 20 capacity drives in a four diskgroup configuration.
+The cache disks are located in Slots 20 to 23.

-3.4.3 Dell EMC VxRail S Series Appliance (S470)
+3.4.3 Dell EMC VxRail Appliance S Series Appliance (S570)

 This is the storage dense platform designed for demanding applications such as virtualized Microsoft SharePoint, Microsoft Exchange, big data, and analytics.
-This comes in single or dual socket processor configuration the minimum amount of memory needed for a one CPU configuration is 64GB and the maximum is 768GB.
-The minimum for a two socket CPU configuration is 128GB and a maximum of 1536GB.The minimum drive configuration is 1 x cache disk and 1 x capacity in a 1 diskgroup configuration and the maximum for this configuration is 2 x cache disks and 12 capacity in a two diskgroup configuration.
+This comes with single or dual processors in a 2U configuration per node.
+The minimum amount of memory needed for the single CPU configuration is 96GB and the maximum is 768GB.
+The minimum for the dual CPU configuration is 192GB and a maximum of 1.5TB.
+The M.2-based BOSS module is used for ESXi boot and the minimum drive configuration is 1 x cache disk and 1 x capacity in a 1 disk group configuration.
+The maximum for this configuration is 2 x cache disks and 12 capacity drives in a two-disk group configuration.